top of page

 We’ve broken them down into two categories:

-5 Mindset superpowers: How you think and show up.
+Nos 1 - 5 Mindset superpowers: How you think and show up.

-5 Behavioural superpowers: What you do, your actions.
+Nos 6 - 10 Behavioural superpowers: What you do, your actions.

 These superpowers often blend together.

-A few ways to build curiosity:
+A few ways to build the ability to sense:

-📌 Practical tip
+📌 Practical tip - the silent observer

 We’d love to hear how you are experimenting and applying these ideas.